 Protecting yourself goes beyond just managing the electricity.
 Always wear the right personal protective equipment (PPE).
 At a minimum, this includes safety glasses to shield your eyes from any debris or sparks and a pair of insulated gloves for an extra layer of protection.
 It’s also smart to wear sturdy, closed-toe shoes.
 More than anything, the best safety gear is your own judgment.
 If a project feels too complex or you’re not 100% confident, that’s your cue to call in a professional.
 Our team is always ready to help with any residential electric needs, ensuring the job is done safely and correctly.

-Review Local Electrical Codes
+A Quick Word on Local Electrical Codes

 Did you know that electrical work is often governed by local regulations?
 Before you start, it’s a good idea to check the electrical codes for your specific area, whether you’re in Chester, Montgomery, Bucks, or Delaware County.
 These codes are in place to ensure all electrical installations are safe and meet established standards.
 A quick search on your local municipality’s website or a call to the building department can provide the information you need.
 Following these guidelines ensures your work is not only safe for your family but also compliant, which is important for home inspections and insurance purposes.